Write the rules. Break the tests.

 Log Redactor

 A logging pipeline must strip sensitive data before logs leave the cluster.
-The model receives a raw log line and must return a redacted version, replacing secrets with placeholders while leaving the rest intact.
+The model receives a raw log line and must return a redacted version, replacing PII and secrets (emails, passwords, API keys, SSNs, private IPs) with [REDACTED] while leaving the rest of the log intact.

 SQL Query Classifier